Loves of My Life: Susan Wokoma

 We've caught you on a rare day off.
 What are you doing with your spare time?

-OK, I've mentioned before and it's come back to haunt me but, I had this whole panic a few years ago where I thought, I was born in London, but I don't really know London—in terms of it's history.
-So I started going on these London walks, which you can book, and explore different areas of London with a tour guide.
-There's always more people than you think, so it's never just you, and I've loved going along and seeing the hidden history of the South Bank, or one night I did a dark tour of London.
-We ended up in Smithfield and there's a little square there where William Wallace was burned, I didn't know that growing up in London!
-I learned so much from those tours that I walk around now and recognise those landmarks.
+"Okay, I've mentioned [this] before and it's come back to haunt me, but I had this whole panic a few years ago where I thought, I was born in London but I don't really know London, in terms of it's history.
+So I started going on these London walks which you can book, exploring different areas of London with a tour guide.
+There are always more people than you think so it's never just you, and I've loved going along and seeing the hidden history of the South Bank, and one night I did a dark tour of London.
+We ended up in Smithfield and there's a little square where William Wallace was burned—I didn't know that growing up in London!
+I learnt so much from those tours that I walk around now and recognise those landmarks.

 Susan wokoma bel powley the real thing